sumkire/webp_server_rs/README.md

 #### Convenience

-webp_server: Clone the repo -> npm install -> run with pm2
+- webp_server: Clone the repo -> npm install -> run with pm2
-webp-server(go): Download a single binary -> Run webpw-server(rust): Download a single binary -> Run
+- webp-server(go): Download a single binary -> Run
+- webp-server(rust): Download a single binary -> Run

 #### Performance

 Not really tested.
 But IMHO it should be as fast as golang version.

 ## Usage
-Shamefully copy and paste most of the usage test from [webp-sh/webp_server_go](https://github.com/webp-sh/webp_server_go), given that they are basically identical.
+Shamefully copy and paste most of the usage text from [webp-sh/webp_server_go](https://github.com/webp-sh/webp_server_go), given that they are basically identical.

 Regarding the `img_path` section in config.json.
 If you are serving images at https://example.com/images/aya.jpg and your files are at /var/www/site/images/aya.jpg, then `img_path` shall be `/var/www/site`.